ReyAnthony/sharp-LR35902/README.md

 # EmulatorGb

-This project is supposed to be a gameboy emulator, but for now, it strives to emulate the sharp-z80-LR35902.
+This project is supposed to be a gameboy emulator, but for now, it strives to emulate the sharp-LR35902 (kinda z80 flavored).

 It somewhat does, but most opcodes still need to be added.